Article

 10. Weigh up the risk and position size

 As with any investment, before buying an investment trust you should consider whether it meets with the level of risk you are happy with and how it fits into your portfolio.
-Owing to the various complexities outlined above, investment trust shares can experience greater share price movements compared with a comparable open-ended fund such as a unit trust or OEIC.
+Owing to the various complexities outlined above, investment trust shares can experience greater share price movements compared with a similar open-ended fund such as a unit trust or OEIC.
 Investors should therefore be comfortable with that typically greater volatility, which can be heightened in times of market stress.

 It also important to reflect on appropriate position sizing with a wider portfolio of investments.
 More specialist trusts should generally be held in smaller sizes at the fringes of a portfolio whereas more general, diversified ones can be considered for larger, core positions.